Troubleshooting Push Notification

 If your app doesn’t get the push, check the following:

-- Ensure that you have configured push-notification credentials for your app correctly on the mesibo console.
+• Ensure that you have configured push-notification credentials for your app correctly on the mesibo consoleopen_in_new.

 Additional Troubleshooting Steps for iOS

-- While PushKit is ideal for calls, the iOS 13 and newer mandatorily require CallKit integration and reporting when using Push Tokens which does not go well with Video Calls.
+• While PushKit is ideal for calls, the iOS 13 and newer mandatorily require CallKit integration and reporting when using Push Tokens which does not go well with Video Calls.
 If not, iOS will terminate your app.
-Refer to Apple documentation and WWDC talk Advances in App Background Execution.
-Also, according to these threads (here, here, and here), only a few apps (WhatsApp, FB messenger, Telegram) are given special privileges, so unless your app is also given those privileges, we currently do not recommend using Push Kit.
+Refer to Apple documentation and WWDC talk Advances in App Background Executionopen_in_new.
+Also, according to these threads ( hereopen_in_new, hereopen_in_new, and hereopen_in_new), only a few apps (WhatsApp, FB messenger, Telegram) are given special privileges, so unless your app is also given those privileges, we currently do not recommend using Push Kit.

 Troubleshooting using Custom Scripts